Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

-The applicant surveys have also shown growth in the awareness and utilization of TMDSAS resources, such as the Application Handbook and Course Listings pages.
+The applicant surveys have also shown growth in the awareness and utilization of TMDSAS resources, such as the Application Guide and Course Listings pages.
 Applicants are also indicating that they are taking the time to carefully review their application prior to submission to ensure thoroughness and accuracy.
 Both of these gains seem to coincide with the increased messaging from TMDSAS encouraging applicants to do so.

 So what can be expected from TMDSAS as we build towards future application cycles?

 - Increase applicant participation in activities designed to prepare them for the application.

 - Create targeted application workshops for members of special populations.

 - Design Advisor Workshops to better support advisors in this process.

 - Ensure application resources are visible, easily accessed, and reflective of the needs of our applicants.

 - Continue broadcasting best practices to applicants and the broader pre-health community.